 Both on-site native grassland Site 1 and off-site native grassland Site 6 remain in a degraded condition, with a high abundance and cover of exotic perennial and annual species.
-Site 1 achieved greater than 50% native grass cover for the first time (Autumn 2023) with 53.6% native cover.
-All sites are subject to ongoing agricultural management (cattle and/or sheep grazing).
-Exotic species richness remains relatively high at all grassland sites, with a considerable drop in the number of native species between 2020 and 2021.
+Site 1 achieved greater than 50% native grass cover for the third time (Autumn 2023) with 80.5% native cover.
+All sites are subject to ongoing agricultural management (cattle grazing) which is likely to impact species diversity and cover.
+Exotic species richness remains relatively high at all grassland sites, there has been a gradual increase in native species diversity in 2023/2024.